 Do you need an easy-to-use marketing budget template and/or marketing plan for your business?
 Are you being asked to provide detailed numbers about your marketing spend to others in your organization?
 Are you trying to decide where you should spend your marketing dollars?

 If any of these questions resonate for you, we can help

 Effective marketing depends on having a great strategy and a thoughtful plan.
 Creating a comprehensive, logical plan is the first step to providing the most value, and getting the highest possible ROI for your marketing efforts.

 If you haven’t created a marketing strategy yet, or you would like a reminder about how to create one for your organization, check out our post on how to Create A Marketing Budget Template & Marketing Plan That Work!
-Reading this blog will help you answer important questions that will influence your marketing budget.
+This will help you answer important questions that will influence your marketing budget.

 If you’re ready to start work on your budget and putting your plan in place, then go ahead and download our template.
-And read on for instructions on how to use this template to easily manage your marketing calendar/ activities and budget!
+And read on for instructions on how to use it to easily manage your marketing calendar/ activities and budget!

 Welcome to the template!

 The first page in the template is titled Summary, and, of course, it provides a clear summary of how much each facet of your marketing strategy will cost you.
 Don’t change any of the numbers on this page; they are all formulas and they feed from the sub pages that we will explain in a moment.
 The following pages allow you to track where you are spending your marketing dollars, when you're spending the money, and how much your entire program will cost.